-Warning: the short time gap between the deadline of a design document and that of the corresponding demo is for you to reflect all design changes in the design document.
+Warning: the short time gap between the deadline of a design document and that of the corresponding demo is for you to be able to reflect all design changes (made while the system is being implemented) in the design document.
 You should, of course, start the implementation long before the deadline of the design document.